German President Steinmeier cautions against 'hate and xenophobia' after Nice attack | DW | 30.10.2020

 The main suspect in the attack in Nice has been identified as a 21-year-old Tunisian man who was shot by police and hospitalized in life-threatening condition.
 The suspect recently arrived in France and was not known as a suspected militant before he left Tunisia.

-Tensions have been rising between France and Muslim-majority countries after French President Emmanuel Macron defended controversial cartoons of the Prophet Muhammad and decried Islamic "separatism."
-His remarks came after a teacher was beheaded this month for showing the caricatures in his class.
+Tensions have been rising between France and several Muslim-majority countries after French President Emmanuel Macron defended controversial cartoons of the Prophet Muhammad and decried Islamic "separatism."
+His remarks came after a teacher was beheaded this month for showing the caricatures in a civics lesson on freedom of speech.

 Steinmeier added that he hopes that the "noticeably escalating rhetoric" in the dispute "does not encourage some possible perpetrators."